CemKarkiner/LexAI/README.md

 ## 🗂️ Data Management

-The dataset have aproximatly 600 cases and 6000 different QAs.
-This section explains how the dataset have been created.
+The dataset contains approximately 600 cases and 6,000 unique question-answer pairs.
+This section explains how the dataset was created.
+Due to concerns about the future of the project, I am unable to share the full dataset.

 ### 📥 Data Collection
 Data have been collected from "Yargıtay Emsal Karar" using web scraping techniques.